espressif/esp-now/examples/ota/README.md

 # OTA Example

-This example demonstrates how to use `ESP-NOW` to upgrade devices.
+This example demonstrates how to use ESP-NOW OTA feature to help upgrading other devices.

 ## Hardware Required

-This example can be executed on any platform board and at least two development boards are required.
+This example can run on any ESP32 series boards and at least two development boards are required, 1 works as initiator, and the others work as responders.

 ## Configuration

-Open the project configuration menu (`idf.py menuconfig`) to configure the ota mode and firmware upgrade url (Refer to Kconfig file).
+Open the project configuration menu (`idf.py menuconfig`) to configure the OTA mode and firmware upgrade URL (Refer to Kconfig file).

 ## How to Use the Example